THE RADIO ARCHIVES ingemar@radioarkivet.se - 0736 13 14 89

 However, Glenn Callison's promises of the transmitters full functionality became completely contradicted when a blue flash striked out between the mast and the rigging, and the transmitter immediately went dead and silent.
 Archie, Jan and Ove understood that they now had to deal with difficulties trying to find out what had gone wrong.

-Before Christmas Jack had pre-ordered delivery of 2000 telegrams to Sweden's most important business and official persons:
+Before Christmas, Jack had pre-ordered delivery of 2000 telegrams to Sweden's most important business and official persons:

 "Do you know that Radio Nord is now on the air?
 Turn on your radio now and you'll hear the modern radio station!"

-Dunette continued searching for Bon Jour on Christmas Eve.
+The Dunette continued searching for Bon Jour on Christmas Eve.
 But then the captain of Bon Jour had chosen the better safe than sorry solution to abandon her in his fear that the mast was going to collapse.
 A salvage tug had picked them up and brought them safely to Sandhamn..
 It was true that it really had been in bad weather, and this was later to become even worse, up to 17 m / sec.

 The captain Elis Olsson got the sack, and some have later chosen to describe him as a lousy captain.
 As further evidence of his poor seamanship, they have claimed that he was the first to abandon ship. - and even more, it was near that one in the crew was left forgotten on board.